 The white man, curious about the origin of the silver, offered the scout a drink, followed by another, and another.
 Once the scout was sufficiently intoxicated, the white trader asked him where he got such beautiful silver.
 The scout agreed to show him the location of the mine.

 Later the scout, and two white fur traders, began to cross Thunder Bay in a canoe in pursuit of the silver mine.
 Nanabozho, upset with what was occurring, decided to cause a violent storm.
 The winds howled, the rain poured down, and the waves of the Lake Superior rose up.

 We hiked the Sleeping Giant over the course of three days by following the Kabeyun trail.
-Starting late friday afternoon our goal was to be done by Sunday afternoon.
-The total hiking distance was forty kilometers, this included detours up to the giant’s knees and head, as well as to the Sea Lion.
+Starting late Friday afternoon our goal was to be done by Sunday afternoon.
+The total hiking distance was forty kilometres, this included detours up to the giant’s knees and head, as well as to the Sea Lion.

 Day 2 was the longest portion of our hike.
-We hiked eighteen kilometers.
-We hiked to the top of the Sleeping Giant’s knees which included an elevation gain of over half a kilometer in height.
-The trail up was difficult, but worth it.
+We hiked eighteen kilometres.
+We hiked to the top of the Sleeping Giant’s knees which included an elevation gain of over half a kilometre in height.
+The trail up was difficult but worth it.
 I would suggest leaving your backpacks at the bottom.
 I couldn’t imagine how difficult it would be having to carry them all the way up to the top, just to walk back down with them in a few hours.

 After we descended from the sleeping giant’s knees, we then hiked to the furthest point at Sleeping Giant Provincial Park, the Thunder Cape Bird Observatory.

 After leaving the Thunder Cape Bird Observatory we then headed north along the western shoreline of the park until we reached our campsite.